Block reference #

 Initialize #

-Define the number of inputs and output here by calling Block.SetInputs(n) and Block.SetOutputs(n).
+Define the number of inputs and outputs here by calling Block.SetInputs(n) and Block.SetOutputs(n).

 CheckConnections #